jarun/buku/README.md

 3. **Add** a bookmark **without a title** (works for update and insert too):

         $ buku -a -m none http://tuxdiary.com linux news, open source
-4. **Update** existing bookmark at index 15012014 with a new tag:
+4. **Update** existing bookmark at index 15012014 with new URL and tags, fetch title from the web:

-        $ buku -u 15012014 http://tuxdiary.com linux news, open source, magazine
+        $ buku -u 15012014 http://tuxdiary.com/ linux news, open source, magazine
         Title: [TuxDiary | Linux, open source and a pinch of leisure.]
         Updated index 15012014
 Tags are updated too.
 Original tags are removed.